-- 1. If value is not supplied, go to step 8. - 2.
-If the type of value is not Object, go to step 5. - If the value is a native ECMAScript object, do not create a new object but simply return value.
-3. Comment [pL67]: Deviations doc item 3.12 If the value is a host object, then actions are taken and a result is returned in an implementation-4. suggests removing this phrase dependent manner that may depend on the host object.
-If the type of value is String, return ToObject(value).
-6. If the type of value is Boolean, return ToObject(value).
-If the type of value is Number, return ToObject(value).
-7. (The argument value was not supplied or its type was Null or Undefined.)
-8. Create a new native ECMAScript object.
-The [[Prototype]] property of the newly constructed object is set to the Object prototype object.
-The [[Class]] property of the newly constructed object is set to "Object".
-The [[Extensible]] property of the newly constructed object is set to true.
-The newly constructed object has no [[PrimitiveValue]] property.
+- 1. If value is not supplied, go to step 8. - 2 If the type of value is not Object, go to step 5. - 3.
+If the value is a native ECMAScript object, do not create a new object but simply return value.
+If the value is a host object, then actions are taken and a result is returned in an implementation -4. - dependent manner that may depend on the host object. - If the type of value is String, return ToObject(value).
+If the type of value is Boolean, return ToObject(value).
+5 - 6 - If the type of value is Number, return ToObject(value).
+7. - (The argument value was not supplied or its type was Null or Undefined.) - Create a new native ECMAScript object. - The [[Prototype]] property of the newly constructed object is set to the Object prototype object. - The [[Class]] property of the newly constructed object is set to "Object" - The [[Extensible]] property of the newly constructed object is set to true. - The newly constructed object has no [[PrimitiveValue]] property.
 9. Return the newly created native object.

-Deleted: 15.2.3 Properties of the Object Constructor The value of the internal [[Prototype]] property of the Object constructor is the Function prototype object.
-Besides the internal properties and the length property (whose value is 1), the Object constructor has the following properties: 15.2.3.1 Object.prototype The initial value of Object.prototype is the Object prototype object (15.2.4).
+15.2.3 Properties of the Object Constructor

+The value of the internal [[Prototype]] property of the Object constructor is the Function prototype object.

+Besides the internal properties and the length property (whose value is 1), the Object constructor has the following properties:

+15.2.3.1 Object.prototype

+The initial value of Object.prototype is the Object prototype object (15.2.4).

 This property has the attributes { [[Writable]]: false, [[Enumerable]]: false, [[Configurable]]: false, }.
-Deleted: DontEnum, DontDelete, ReadOnly 15.2.3.2 Object.getPrototypeOf (O) When the getPrototypeOf method is called with argument O, the following steps are taken: If Type(O) is not Object throw a TypeError exception.
-2. Return the [[Prototype]] property of O. The length property of the Object.getPrototypeOf function is 1.
-15.2.3.3 Object.getOwnPropertyDescriptor (O, P) When the static getOwnPropertyDescriptor function is called, the following steps are taken: 13 October 2008
+Deleted: DontEnum, DontDelete, ReadOnly Object.getPrototypeOf(O)